TritonDataCenter/smartos-live/man/usr/share/man/man8/piadm.8.md

-    The behavior of loader can be controlled by providing loader.conf.local and/or loader.rc.local files in the ${BOOTPOOL}/boot-${VERSION}
+    The behavior of loader can be controlled by providing loader.conf.local and/or loader.rc.local files in the ${BOOTFS}/boot-${VERSION}
     directory.
-Loader config files can also be placed in ${BOOTPOOL}/custom, and will be used by all subsequently installed boot images.
+Loader config files can also be placed in ${BOOTFS}/custom, and will be used by all subsequently installed boot images, but not existing ones.

     See loader.conf(5) and loader(7) for the format of these files.